 Competition in the car business is fierce, and dealers sometimes resort to lying and forgery to increase vehicle selling prices.
 This is done by printing a second finance contract with a higher selling price and a lower interest rate, and sending that to the bank instead of the one the customer signed.
 Doing this allows the dealer to make more money without increasing the payment.

 New car dealers and used car lots often make promises that they have no intention of keeping.
 The mantra in the car business is “get the pickup truck, SUV or car over the curb and worry about the details later.”
 This often leads to weeks or months of frustration for customers who just want what was promised to them.
 When items that are unlikely to be spotted by an untrained eye are involved, such as hidden frame damage and dangerous conditions, some dealers claim that parts were installed to make the problem go away, but are just worthless quick fixes.
 This can have tragic consequences.

 The threat of legal action is usually the only thing that can prompt a dealer to make good on their commitments, which is why you should consider suing a car dealership as soon as you realize you have been cheated.

 Whitney, LLP has sued many dealerships in Maryland and knows that it usually takes legal action to get them to do the right thing.

 Towson, MD, Lawyer for Auto Misrepresentation and Fraud Claims

 Dealing with lying and overcharging when buying a new or used vehicle is seen by many as inevitable, but that does not mean this kind of behavior is legal or acceptable.
 Our attorneys will explain your legal options and suggest a plan of action.
-Whitney, LLP, offers a free initial consultation, and you will not be asked to pay any out-of-pocket fees or expenses if you decide to move forward.
+Whitney, LLP, offers a free initial consultation.
 You should call us today at (410) 583-8000, or you can use our online form to contact us.